vkurpmax/Manipulator-Robot/LOG.md

 - Move to Stage-2: Deep Learning
 - Order raspberry pi camera
 - Section-6: Gerakan_1() validation complete.
 466 rows of code. saved as manip_009.py
-- Research on deep learning method I will use: Faster R-CNN or YOLO
+- Research on deep learning method I will use: Faster R-CNN or YOLO.
+- I decided to use YOLO.